cjbj/oracle-electron/README.md

     sudo dnf install -y release/oracledb-electron-demo-1.0.0.x86_64.rpm

-Run the application by search for it in the installed applications, or run it directly from a terminal window:
+Run the application by searching for it in the installed applications, or run it directly from a terminal window:

     /opt/OracleDBExampleApp/oracledb-electron-demo